JitendraCodeAny/SOLID-DesignPrinciples-Java-UseCases/README.md

 --------------

-1. S -> Single Responsibility Principle -
+1. SRP -> Single Responsibility Principle -
 A class should contain only one functionality.
 When code follow SRP, code will be easier to read, understand, test, and debug